katkmh/ESNP-GPU/README.md

 GPU Implementation
 ------------------
-The following files have major modifications in order to apply parallel implementation to select GA operators, specifically Mutation, Crossover, and Selection.
+The code responsible for the execution of the GA-GPU Framework is `ga_gpu.py` which is adapted from Casauay et al's main code with major modifications in order to apply parallel implementation to the GA operators, specifically Mutation, Crossover, and Selection.
+GPU Implementation of SNP System simulation is adapted from both Casauay et al and Aboy et al.
-* `ga_gpu.py`

 Given two variants of the GA framework, Variant 1 and Variant 2, where both delete inactive neurons during evolution but the former does not allow the generation of self loops while the latter allows it, `ga_gpu.py` is run with the following syntax: